 Zaite's first guitar amplifiers, were based on a Hammond organ reverb amplifier.
 He made modifications to the schematic, so he could build his own version.

 This is the amp he based on the Hammond Reverb power amp.
-I imagined it was named for the VW sports car of the 1960’s, however it was named for his grandson, Carmen.
+I assumed it was named for the VW sports car of the 1960’s, however it was named for his grandson, Carmen.

 It was this amp catapulted on the fact that players had developed an interest in lower power amps that could be overdriven at low volumes.